 Those who don’t comply with the order face stiff financial penalties, which vary from country to country in the UK but can be up to £5,000 for persistent offenders.

-How it affects pay and annual leave is a hot topic, with one dealer group boss telling Car Dealer: ‘We’ve got a number of staff on holiday in Spain and have told them they’ll need to take unpaid leave when they come back or extra holiday.
+How it affects pay and annual leave has been a hot topic, with one dealer group boss telling Car Dealer in July: ‘We’ve got a number of staff on holiday in Spain and have told them they’ll need to take unpaid leave when they come back or extra holiday.

 ‘We can’t afford to pay them for this time off and we’re already running with less staff.